amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Another potential application of Proselint as a tool for language science is in stylometry and authorship identification; instead of using standard stylometric measures, which include word frequencies, we can consider Proselint's rules as a feature set that can be used to identify authors.
 In a sense, this would allow us to identify authors based not on their language use, but on their language misuse.

 The ability to identify authors also enables inverting and generalizing that process, allowing Proselint's output to be used for identity obfuscation or for encryption of messages by selectively introducing, changing, or removing usage choices.
 With moderate modifications and a protocol for establishing usage-based keys, Proselint could become a system for designing content-aware steganographic systems, allowing users to convey hidden messages in their choice of words and styles :cite:`bergmair2006content`.
+Encryption would require modifying the Proselint infrastructure to identify cases where more than one acceptable choice exists.

+..
+In following expert advice, we have emphasize cases where the goal is to recommend *best* practices in usage.
+One could, for example, take a document and identify instances where multiple phrases could be reasonably substituted (e.g., "instances" :math:`\to` "cases", "multiple" :math:`\to` "numerous").
+One could create a modified versions that encode a second message while appearing to contain only the top layer of meaning.

 ..
 We have applied Proselint to the 2016 SciPy proceedings on the pull requests available on XX-XX-XXXX (date), XX-XX-XXXX (date), and XX-XX-XXXX (date).
 After removing (and noting) the number of false positives at these different dates, we have provided comments to the authors so they could change them.
 As you can see (Insert figure (once the analysis is complete)), the number of errors is [increasing/decreasing/stable] and our false-positive rate is [increasing/decreasing/stable].